batimusprime/codingchallenges/README.md

 ## 8.0 - NRCS API
 Natural Resources Conservation Service API
 Allows user to view historical SWE (Snow-Water Equivalent) data for all stations and basins in California.
+Data is automatically displayed in a graph using Chart.JS

 + Javascript
 + Python